ujiroexotic/movie_app/README.md

 ## Contribution Guidelines

 Contributions are welcome and appreciated!
-To contribute to the Movix project, please follow these steps:
+To contribute to the Movisflix project, please follow these steps:

 1. **Fork** the repository by clicking the "Fork" button on the top right corner of this page.